 A foolproof way to style fine straight hair is in a choppy bob with a sweeping side fringe to help give the appearance of more body.

-Full fringes can be tricky when you have fine hair, but the trick to perfecting the look is blow-drying.
+We’ve already spoken about how full fringes can be tricky when you have fine hair, but if you’re committed the trick to perfecting the look is blow-drying.
 Use a volumising blow-dry spray and rounded brush and concentrate on lifting your hair as your dry to help with volume.